 \begin{observation} The time and space charged to an Earley item which is actually added to the Earley sets is \Oc. \end{observation}

 \begin{observation} The time charged to an attempt to add a duplicate Earley item to the Earley sets is \Oc. \end{observation}

-For evaluation purposes, \Marpa{} adds a link to each EIM that records each attempt to add that EIM, whether originally or as a duplicate.
+For evaluation purposes, \Marpa{} adds a confluence to each \type{EIM} for every attempt to add that \type{EIM}, even if that \type{EIM} is a duplicate.
 Traditionally, complexity results treat parsers as recognizers, and such costs are ignored.
 This will be an issue when the space complexity for unambiguous grammars is considered.

-\begin{observation} The space charged to an attempt to add a duplicate Earley item to the Earley sets is \Oc{} if links are included, zero otherwise. \end{observation}
+\begin{observation} The space charged to an attempt to add a duplicate Earley item to the Earley sets is \Oc{} if the confluences are included, zero otherwise. \end{observation}

 As noted in Section \ref{p:add-eim-pair}, the time and space used by predicted Earley items and attempts to add them is charged elsewhere.

 \begin{observation} No space or time is charged to predicted Earley items, or to attempts to add predicted Earley items. \end{observation}